pweingardt/KSPMissionController/goals.md

 ## Random fields

-Say you want to create a randomized mission, e.g. an orbiting mission around Mun.
+Say you want to create a randomized mission, e.g. an orbiting mission around Kerbin.
 You can use the instructions `RANDOM` and `ADD` to define your mission.

 Here is an example randomized mission: